-Global Practices Vice President, World Bank Group
+NENA STOILJKOVIC Global Practices Vice President, World Bank Group

-Vice President, IFC Advisory Services
+Vice President, IFC Global Partnerships

-A Serbian national, Ms. Stoiljkovic was previously IFC’s Director for Eastern Europe and Central Asia.
+She was previously IFC’s Director for Eastern Europe and Central Asia.
 Under her leadership, IFC supported the banking sector and expanded much-needed trade finance in a region particularly hard hit by financial crisis.
 IFC, in collaboration with the World Bank, also helped make energy efficiency an integral part of economic development across the region.
 An advisory program that started in Russia expanded to other countries in the region, spurring investment in energy-efficiency solutions.

 Ms. Stoiljkovic joined IFC in 1995 as an Investment Officer, and has since worked in Asia, the Middle East, North Africa, Southern Europe, and Central Asia.

-Prior to joining IFC, Ms. Stoiljkovic worked as a Consultant at the Economic Institute of Belgrade.
+Prior to joining IFC, Ms. Stoiljkovic worked as a consultant at the Economic Institute of Belgrade.
 She holds an MBA from the London Business School.